Piltxi/winetz/README.md

      ```bash
      python3 /benchmark/benchmarks.py
      ```
     - Currently, some queries are already described.
-To change them, please be careful when entering the parameters.
+To change them, be careful when entering the parameters.

 Note: <br>